Near-Optimal Private Linear Regression via Iterative Hessian Mixing: Introduction

-There have been several solutions proposed for DP-OLS.
-Whenever there are known bounds on $\norm{x_i}$ and $\abs{y_i}$, subset of these solutions work by publishing a private version of \((X^{\top}X,~X^{\top}Y)\) and use them to calculate $\theta^{*}$ \citep{vu2009differential,dwork2014analyze, foulds2016theory,wang_adassp,tang2024improved,ferrando2025private}.
-Amongst these, AdaSSP \citep{wang_adassp} stands out for its strong empirical performance and theoretical guarantees as it matches the information-theoretic lower bounds for this problem up to logarithmic terms and thus is regarded as the leading baseline for the DP-OLS problem in this bounded setup \citep{liu2022differential,brown2024private}.
+Whenever there are known bounds on $\norm{x_i}$ and $\abs{y_i}$, some solutions for the DP-OLS problem work by publishing a private version of the sufficient statistics \((X^{\top}X,~X^{\top}Y)\) and use them to calculate $\theta^{*}$ \citep{vu2009differential,dwork2014analyze, foulds2016theory,wang_adassp,tang2024improved,ferrando2025private}.
+Amongst these, AdaSSP \citep{wang_adassp}, which adds an adaptive regularization to these private sufficient statistics to avoid invertibility issues, stands out for its strong empirical performance and theoretical guarantees; it matches the information-theoretic lower bounds up to logarithmic terms and thus is regarded as the leading baseline for the DP-OLS problem in the setup where $(X,Y)$ are fixed and where we have known bounds on $\norm{x_i}$ and $\abs{y_i}$ \citep{liu2022differential, liu2023near, brown2024private}.
+However, as presented in \citep{wang_adassp} and as we discuss in the later parts of this work, the upper bounds on the performance of AdaSSP involve terms that, although logarithmic, can be large due to the presence of quantities that may be exponentially small.
+In particular, the bounds incur a multiplicative factor $\log(\nicefrac{1}{\varrho})$ where $\varrho$ is the failure probability of the algorithm.
+Thus, whenever the failure probability is kept exponentially small in problem-related quantities, these factors might incur a prohibitive slack relative to the lower bounds.

 Other strategies for solving the DP-OLS problem have been studied in the past; see \citet{sheffet2017differentially,sheffet2019old,varshney2022nearly,amin2023easy,brown2024insufficient} for example.
-Of particular relevance to this paper are the works of \citet{sheffet2017differentially,sheffet2019old} that posit using mechanisms that rely on multiplication with a random Gaussian matrix (also dubbed as a \emph{Gaussian sketch}) as a viable solution for the DP-OLS problem -- we provide more details about this in \sectionref{s:sketch_ols}.
-Related sketching ideas have also been used in alternative settings such as federated learning and distributed computing \citep{Coded_Yona, CodedFederated_MIDP, dp_coded_regression, karakus2017straggler}.
+Of particular relevance to this paper are the works of \citet{sheffet2017differentially,sheffet2019old} that posit using mechanisms that rely on left-multiplication of the data $(X,Y)$ by a random Gaussian matrix (also known as a \emph{Gaussian sketch}) as a viable solution for the DP-OLS problem.
+Mathematically, these methods first generate the noisy sketched data $(\mathsf{S}X + \eta \xi, \mathsf{S}Y + \eta \zeta)$ for \iid \ Gaussian matrices $\mathsf{S}, \xi$ and $\zeta$ and for a calibrated $\eta$ chosen for ensuring $(\eps,\delta)$-DP, and then use these variables for solving the OLS problem.
+We note that beyond the DP-OLS setting, related sketching ideas in the context of linear regression have also been used in alternative settings such as federated learning and distributed computing \citep{karakus2017straggler, Coded_Yona, CodedFederated_MIDP, dp_coded_regression}.
+Recent work by \citet{lev2025gaussianmix} gives stronger privacy guarantees for a mechanism based on Gaussian sketches, which consequently led to improved estimation errors in comparison to \citet{sheffet2017differentially}, and which in several cases are superior relative to AdaSSP.
+However, it remains unclear for which settings sketching-based solutions can be used as a replacement for the AdaSSP approach, and what are their error guarantees in comparison to the bounds presented by \citet{wang_adassp}.